Randall-Aguilar-eng/github-pages-with-jekyll/_posts/2020-08-26-awesome-blog.md

 ---
-title: Welcome to my new tech blog
+title: "Welcome to my new tech blog"
 date: 2020-08-26
 ---